arafMustavi/python/README.md

-# python
+# Python3 Specialization | Coursera | Practise and Files for quick review
-All related to my exploring python
+All the files here related to my exploring python